katherinejlu/ece3400/lab2.md

 ![](./resources/fftir.png)

-Since the sampling frequency is 150 Hz, and the pulsating frequency of the IR signal is  7 kHz, we should see high ampilitude around bin index 46.
+Since the bin width is 150 Hz, and the pulsating frequency of the IR signal is  7 kHz, we should see high ampilitude around bin index 46.
 The MATLAB plot clearly shows this feature at around that index value, demonstrating that the Arduino can detect IR signals.

 Our intelligent physical system will need to perform some action upon detecting the 7 kHz signal (in addition to other IR frequencies).
 An additional challenge is that this 7 kHz signal will likely have a low intensity due to the distance at which it is being transmitted to the phototransistor.
 To remedy these problems, we had to implement an analog circuit along with a high pass filter, in addition to writing scripts in Arduino that would perform some action upon detecting the desired IR frequency.